tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Quote token

-        The token that acts as a nominator for the price when you are buying or selling.
-Usually this is more well-known token of the pair: ETH, BTC or any of various USD stablecoins.
+        The token acts as a nominator for the price when you are buying or selling.
+Usually, this is a more well-known token of the pair: ETH, BTC or any of various USD stablecoins.
 See also :term:`base token`.

     Liquidity